KS3 Curriculum

 ENGLISH

-Year 7 pupils are initially taught in their form groups, before being regrouped to allow for suitable levels of challenge and support with literacy skills.
+Year 7 students are initially taught in their form groups, before being regrouped to allow for suitable levels of challenge and support with literacy skills.
 We aim to provide a broad introduction to both English language and different forms of literature across Key Stage 3, which reflect the Four Purposes of the Curriculum for Wales and our What Matters Statements for Language, Literacy and Communication.

 As we now have an integrated approach to teaching English language and literature at GCSE, we are building this approach into our Lower School teaching, particularly in year 9.